dipunm/seedxor/assets/background.md

 ## Motivation

-When you set up a self-custodial wallet, you are usually asked to create a backup of your private key.
+When you set up a self-custodial wallet, you are usually asked to create a backup of your extended private key in the form of 12 or 24 words.

-Unfortunately, not much advice is given as to how we should write down and store our backups.
+Unfortunately, not much advice is given as to _how_ and _where_ we should create and store our backups.

 If we make only a single backup, we have a chance of losing or accidentally destroying the backup; this means we could lose access to the bitcoin that we saved.

-If we make multiple backups, we increase the odds of leaking our backup, or having a copy stolen; this means we someone could take the bitcoin that we saved.
+If we make multiple backups, we increase the odds of leaking our backup, or having a copy stolen; this means someone could take the bitcoin that we saved.

 A single 24 word seed phrase is like a hot potato, and most _**naive**_ attempts to split a backup into multiple parts will compromise our security ([Why is seed splitting a bad idea? - youtube video](https://www.youtube.com/watch?v=p5nSibpfHYE)), but what if we could split our secret into multiple parts without compromising on security?

-> Note: Shamir's secret sharing scheme (aka SSSS) is a good way to split a secret without compromising on security as explained by Andreas Aantonopolous in the video linked above, but this method is simpler and can be mostly done with a dice, pen and paper.
+> Note: Shamir's secret sharing scheme (aka SSSS) is a good way to split a secret without compromising on security as explained by Andreas Aantonopolous in the video linked above, but the XOR method is simpler and can be done mostly with a dice, pen and paper.

 By splitting a secret **securely**, when combined with **isolated domains**, we gain the ability to create multiple backups with less concern for leakage or theft.